IS YOUR PROPERTY ADA COMPLIANT?

 Our Pledge to You – we pledge to have been thoroughly tested on the Americans with Disability Act knowledge of the state of California and federal accessibility standards.
 With our inspection and report, in addition to inspecting / learning your facility’s accessibility status, you can receive legal benefits if taken to court for lack of access or other non-compliance status.

-LA HABRA ADA INSPECTION & CERTIFIED ACCESS SPECIALIST
+SANTA ANA ADA INSPECTION & CERTIFIED ACCESS SPECIALIST

 PRIVATELY OWNED BUILDINGS